AsierZunzu/spotifybackup/README.md

 # Setup connection to Spotify

-To setup Spotify connection, you need to run the image in "setup mode" using this commandline and follow instruction:
+To set up Spotify connection, you need to run the image in "setup mode" using this commandline and follow instruction:
 `docker run -it --rm -v spotifybackup:/data --entrypoint pwsh domochip/spotifybackup setup.ps1` or the following if you are using docker compose:
 `docker compose run --entrypoint=pwsh spotify-backup setup.ps1`